Hervar77/infinity-doc/mkdocs/api/infinity.md

 Parameters:

 - message: `string`
-  >the error message to be sent to `sentry.io`
+  >The error message to be sent to `sentry.io`.

 - level: `string`, optional
-  >the error level on the occurance of which the message should be sent
+  >The error level on the occurance of which the message should be sent.

 - processInfo: `boolean`, optional
-  >specifies whether additional technical debug data should be sent with the message
+  >Specifies whether additional technical debug data should be sent with the message.

 Example: